furudean/lambda-response-template/README.md

 ## Features

 * Templating
-  * Create templates for your responses.
+  * Create re-usable templates for your responses.
-* Normalizes headers
+* Transforming
-  * Always outputs headers with the same case.
+  * Transform your response body before returning it, removing the need to stringify your JSON responses.
+* Fully TypeScript supported

 ## Why